jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   **Dimensional Translocation** special rule automatically pass their Exhaustion roll.

   ### IDEAS:
-  - Something with (false) vacuum Decay
+  - Something with vacuum Decay

 ## Weapons

 ### Qualities

 **Gauss Weapon:** This weapon ignores the Puny Force rule.
-Each time an attack is made with this weapon, wound rolls of 61 or more always successfully wound the target and is resolved with Armour Penetration increased by 1.
+Each time an attack is made with this weapon, wound rolls of 61 or more always successfully wound the target and improve the Armour Penetration of the attack by 1.

 **Tesla Weapon:** Each time an attack is made with this weapon, an unmodified hit roll of 61 or more scores 2 additional hits.